Aliases for DPPA3 Gene

 GeneCards Summary for DPPA3 Gene

 DPPA3 (Developmental Pluripotency Associated 3) is a Protein Coding gene.
+Among its related pathways are Preimplantation Embryo.
 GO annotations related to this gene include methylated histone binding.

 UniProtKB/Swiss-Prot for DPPA3 Gene